reubencopley/-BEEFS-/LOG/LogOfHR.md

 Sources – Book Titles (grammar), likely source would be project gutenburg.
 Variables – The titles, the grammar of the titles, and the text itself.

+For this workshop we decided to "program" a title changer based on the amount of times that specific words appear in the text.
+Ideally, the program would then scan the entirety of the text and compile a lsit of the most frequently used words.
+We would need to include into the program's code a way for it to be able to distinguish words by grammatical functions, that way the output for the title is at bes 1:1 with the type of word that it is replacing from the original.
+The hardest part of coding a way for the computer to distinguish between grammatical functions is the overlap that some words share when it comes toy their function in a sentence (nouns that are also verbs and the like).
+As far a API integration, we though of utilizing wordnik's database to somehow parse out and identify the type of word that the program itself is able to identify.
+The way that the title will be displayed will be through a common occurence rate of words (1st noun will be the most frequent appeared word, for every subsequent noun, the program will replace said word with the 2nd most frequent noun etc. for all other words).

 Prototype: